T-61.271 Visualization project description

 number also to the subject line.

-The goal of this project is to create a tool that uses table lense
+The goal of this project is to create a tool to visualize relations

 The tool should have the following features

-The project work should be submitted by email to:
+The project work should be submitted my email to: